HL7/davinci-pct/input/pagecontent/gfe_coordination_overview.md

 ![PCT GFE Coordination High Level Workflow](PCT_GFE_Coordination_HighLevelWorkflow.png){:style="float: none;width: 600px;display: block;margin: auto;"}

 **GFE Coordination Diagram Steps (High Level View)**
-> Pre-Step: A patient schedules a service or requests an estimate for a service which triggers the collection of one or more GFEs.
+> Pre-step: A patient schedules a service or requests an estimate for a service which triggers the collection of one or more GFEs.
-> Note: This workflow is used when there is need for a standard means of coordinating on a GFE with multiple providers.
+> Note: This workflow is used as a standard means of coordinating a GFE with multiple providers.

 1. A GFE Coordination Requester identifies all of the co-providers and retrieves their FHIR identifiers from the Coordination Platform.